Ted Cruz, Laurence Tribe, and Tammy Duckworth

 "One partisan judge."
 How quickly we forget.
 Laurence Tribe said the issue was "not settled."

-In other news, Laurence Tribe commented on John Eastment's op-ed in the New York Times:
+In other news, Laurence Tribe commented on John Eastman's op-ed in the New York Times:

 In an interview on Thursday, Laurence H. Tribe, a professor of constitutional law at Harvard Law School, compared Mr. Eastman's idea to the "flat earth theory" and called it "total B.S."